teboho-b-portfolio/sql-data-cleaning-project/README.md

 Higher income groups are more likely to purchase bikes

-Age and commute distance influence buying behavior
+Age and commute distance influence buying behaviour

 Demographics impact purchasing patterns